LafeLabs/PostCapitalistIndustry/README.md

 [Demo List](demo_list.md)

 ### Book 1.
-Trash Wizardry and Witchery: The Stickening
+Philosophy of Trash Magic: Ways of Witchery and Wizardry

 1. [What is capitalism?](capitalism.md)